History specific paper, visual, active and interactive resources

 If you want to embed quizzes and comments into youtube and other videos, try these tools recommended by educators technology.com

 Quizlet is an excellent website used by teachers the world over to create flashcards and other resources for students to use on their own as well as for you to use with the students in the classroom.
 Excellent for revision purposes.
-Given that teachers use this so much, there will usually be ready made resources on specific topics that can be used or adapted.

 For student handouts on all kinds of subjects, Student Handouts dot com is certainly worth exploring.